 The CT scanner provides quality imaging and data on many cardiac and vascular conditions, including:

-The Heart Hospital Baylor Denton is committed to increasing our guests' safety.
+Baylor Scott & White Heart – Denton is committed to increasing our guests' safety.
 The Heart Hospital is now one of the few hospitals in the country that is starting to track radiation exposure.
 With imaging radiation, it is not just a one-time (or few-time) exposure that can lead to issues but an accumulative effect over a longer period and many exposures to radiation.
 This can become a risk in our guests with other conditions who may need multiple scans over a longer period of their lives.
 Radiation from CT scans represent two percent of all cancers, and anyone under the age of 40, especially young children are considered at higher risk for damage from radiation.
-The imaging specialists on the medical staff of the Heart Hospital Baylor Denton now offer scans with lower doses of radiation and tracks our guests' exposure to radiation to provide safer imaging.
+The imaging specialists on the medical staff of Baylor Scott & White Heart – Denton now offer scans with lower doses of radiation and tracks our guests' exposure to radiation to provide safer imaging.

 For more information, call 940.220.0600 or toll-free 1.855.760.0600; or for a physician referral, call 1.844.BSW.DOCS (1.844.279.3627).

 Physicians are members of the medical staff at one of Baylor Scott & White Health's subsidiary, community or affiliated medical centers and are neither employees nor agents of those medical centers, Baylor Scott & White The Heart Hospital – Denton or Baylor Scott & White Health.